kammitama5/kammitama5.github.io/_posts/2021-5-20-Thursday-May-20th.md

 done.

 ## And what will you be doing with your Award money?
-- I forgot to mention that RLOS does give you Award money for being selected, and apparently when it was possible to do in-person things, if your project was particularly good (top 3), they'd even invite you to their offices!
+- I forgot to mention that RLOS does give you Award money for being selected, and apparently when it was possible to do in-person things, if your project was particularly good (top 3), they'd even invite you to their offices (all-expenses paid trip kind of thing)!
 - So what am I going to do with mine?
 To be honest, probably just save it.
 After all, for me, money is freedom.
 I also plan on contributing to my retirement accounts, as I'll be fortunate enough to be able to do that this year.
 Hooray for compound interest!

 ## Fancy book!